 Master of Business Administration

 The Barton School of Business offers the Master of Business Administration (MBA) through faculty in the accounting; economics; finance, real estate and decision sciences; management and marketing departments, as well as in other colleges of the university.
 The MBA program is designed to prepare men and women for responsible positions of professional leadership in business, government, health-related organizations and other institutions.
 The program concentrates on general management, with particular attention given to developing within the student an understanding of the organization as an integrated system.
 Areas of concentration are available for those students wishing to focus their elective coursework in a specialized area.
-Concentration areas currently available are finance, entrepreneurship and innovation, health care administration, marketing, and business analytics and information management.
+Concentration areas currently available are finance, entrepreneurship and innovation, health care administration, human resource management, marketing, and business analytics and information management.